ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Currency

-The standard unit of currency throughout the Zephyrlands is the gilder, a small, lumpy gold coin about the size of a flattened blueberry with a hole in the center.
+The standard unit of currency throughout the Zephyrlands is the *gilder*, a small, lumpy gold coin about the size of a flattened blueberry with a hole in the center.
 There are also marks and bits, which have the same size and shape as a gilder but are made of silver and copper, respectively, and correspond to 1/10 and 1/100 of a gilder.
 Gilders are usually strung together on a piece of twine with a clasp, called a clamp, rather than kept loose in a purse.
 These clamps are sometimes worn as jewelry, especially as long necklaces or bracelets, to discourage pickpockets.
 Clamps are so-named because of the clever fasteners they employ, which allow quick access to the strung gilders.
 About 5 or 6 gilders will fit on an inch of twine, so carrying or storing large amounts of money can get bulky quickly.

+Gilders were the currency of the Zephyran empire, which of course has not made any more since the Great Devastation, but none of the warlords are able to secure enough power to start minting gilders again.
+The gold of which gilders are made is valuable on its own, and the gilder provides a standardized unit of measure for this gold, but it is not inconceivable that the gilder *qua* gilder will lose its value at some point.

 Gemstones are also common; they are not used as currency, but as decorative elements, and can be traded or sold to craftsmen or artificers for components.
+Some say that gemstones have magical powers locked inside them, although there simply aren't enough mages left to confirm.

 Very few villages or towns have anything like a banking system, so the PCs will need to figure out how to store and maintain their wealth -- assuming they amass any, of course.